lsst/prompt-products_lsst_io/docs/products/images/visit_image.rst

 Processing
 ----------

-The visit images are the result of :doc:`/processing/calibration/index`.
+The creation of visit images is described in :doc:`/processing/single-frame/index`.

 Pixel data
 ----------